boks-oks/OpenMetro/README.md

 > <br>
 > I plan to rework and re-upload a clean version that I understand and write myself, but no promises.<br>
 > <br>
-> (Sorry if Copilot led you here.
-Kinda boring, isn't it?)
+> Also, sorry if you were led here from Bing.
+I'm in the process of re-creating this from the ground up, so please star this if you could— it motivates me to keep going.

 > License: MIT</br>
 > Inspired by [Retiled](https://github.com/migbrunluz/Retiled-Win8.x).